Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Stellar mass functions and number densities

 \section{Stellar mass functions and number densities}

 In the upper panel of Figure~\ref{fig:massfunctions} we compare observed \acp{smf} at $2.5<z<3.0$ from \cite{Ilbert_2013}, \cite{Muzzin_2013_SMF} and \cite{Davidzon_2017_SMF_COSMOS2015} for all, quiescent and star-forming galaxies with those that we obtain for the simulations at $z\approx2.73$.
+Given the stellar mass completeness limit of the observations considered here (Section~\ref{sec:observational_studies}) we focus on stellar masses larger than $10^{11}\,\Msun$.
 Uncertainties are obtained by bootstrapping.
+In the considered mass range the total \acp{smf} in \mthree\ and GAEA are in very good agreement and also with TNG300 up to $\lmass\approx11.3$.
+The stellar mass function in TNG100 is $\approx\SI{0.4}{dex}$ higher and overlaps with TNG300 at the high mass end.

-At $\lmass>11$ the total \acp{smf} of all simulations are in reasonably good agreement.
-The \ac{smf} of quiescent galaxies at $\lmass>11$ is significantly lower in \mthree\ than in both TNG boxes (reflecting the high quiescent fraction in TNG already discussed in Section~\ref{sec:passivefractions}).
-At lower masses instead, the \ac{smf} of quiescent galaxies in both TNG boxes declines while it continues to increase towards lower masses in \mthree\ where a large fraction of galaxies at low masses is quenched.
-The best agreement between all simulations is seen in the \acp{smf} of star-forming galaxies at $\lmass>11$ where the lower fraction of star-forming galaxies in TNG is compensated by the slightly larger total \ac{smf}.
+The \ac{smf} of quiescent galaxies at $\lmass>11$ is significantly lower in GAEA and \mthree\ than in both TNG boxes (reflecting the high quiescent fraction in TNG already discussed in Section~\ref{sec:passivefractions}).
+The best agreement between all simulations is seen in the \acp{smf} of star-forming galaxies where the lower fraction of star-forming galaxies in TNG is compensated by the slightly larger total \ac{smf}.